novaspirit/pi-hosted/docs/nginx_proxy_manager.md

-# Install and setup instructions for the RPI Docker Monitor
+# Install and setup instructions for Nginx Proxy Manager (NPM)

 ## Introduction